-- Bandwidth utilization is over a threshold.
+- Bandwidth utilization is over the threshold.

-- Bandwidth utilization is under a threshold.
+- Bandwidth utilization is under the threshold.

-- · Packet error rate is over a threshold.
+- · Packet error rate is over the threshold.

+- Fiber Rx is under the threshold.

+- Fiber Tx is under the threshold.

+- Fiber temperature is over the threshold.

+- Fiber voltage is under the threshold.

+- Fiber voltage is over the threshold.